Affordable Chinese electric vehicles displayed at an auto show with price tags

 The MG4 has been a massive hit in Europe, Australia, and the UK.
 The Long Range version at 385 km puts it squarely in "only car you need" territory.
 And the XPower performance variant (not under $35K) does 0-100 in 3.8 seconds.
 The platform is seriously capable.

 MG is owned by SAIC Motor.
-They have extensive experience selling in right-hand-drive markets with strict safety standards (UK, Australia), so Canadian compliance shouldn't be an issue.
+They have experience in export markets with strict safety standards, which helps the case for future Canada entry, but it does not remove Canadian regulatory uncertainty.

 No EVAP rebate (Chinese-manufactured).
 After Quebec Roulez vert ($2,000): ~$30,800 CAD.